espacesociety/espacesociety.github.io/_macropedia/engle-pogroms.md

 ## Introduction
-One of the most infamous event in a period of upheaval after the failure of the [Tawmerik Dynasty](/macropedia/tawmerik-dynasty).
+One of the most infamous events in a period of upheaval after the failure of the [Tawmerik Dynasty](/macropedia/tawmerik-dynasty).
 It saw leading Tawmerik-era bureaucrats intellectuals imprisoned, and in some notorious cases, murdered.

 ## Origins
 Under [Empress Qanna I](/macropedia/qanna-dabrian) and her son, Emperor Niomar (called the Foolish), the Imperium saw many changes.
 While the Empress Qanna was a skilled politician and power broker, Niomar lacked all subtlety, and believed compromise to be a form of weakness.
 Much of this can be traced back to his teacher and later chief advisor Walcott Engle, a man of base nature, dominated by his prejudices and passions, particularly against the Tawmeriks'^1^'